fjelltopp/meerkat_runner/README.rst

             ;, ,     \

-Meerkat abacus includes code to set up the database that is needed for the Meerkat project as well as for data import and aggregation.
+Meerkat runner is code for our celery worker